-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedule of employer contributions - police and civilian pension plans, pension plans - schedule of investment returns, police pension plan - schedule of changes in the employer's net pension liability and related ratios, civilian pension plan - schedule of change in the employer's net pension liability and related ratios, schedule of contributions OPEB plan, schedule of investment returns in OPEB plan, and budgetary comparison information on pages 3-18 and 71-83 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedule of employer contributions - police and civilian pension plans, pension plans - schedule of investment returns, police pension plan - schedule of changes in the employer's net pension liability and related ratios, civilian pension plan - schedule of change in the employer's net pension liability and related ratios, schedule of changes in the net OPEB liability and related ratios, schedule of contributions OPEB plan, schedule of investment returns in OPEB plan, and budgetary comparison information on pages 4-19 and 74-86 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.